The Hunger Problem

 In our affluent community, hunger is an especially complex issue.
 Hunger is prevalent yet often goes unnoticed…

 At Manna, we serve all residents who do not meet our county’s self-sufficiency standard, which is defined by the hourly wage needed to meet basic needs without additional assistance.
-For example, a single mother with one child in high school and another in elementary school would need to earn $27.24 an hour, while the local minimum wage is $8.40.
+For example, a single mother with one child in high school and another in elementary school would need to earn $43.21 an hour, while the local minimum wage ranges from $13.00-14.00 per hour, depending on the size of the employer’s business.

 As hunger and food insecurity grows, so does the complexity of our work.
 Although designated the official food bank of the county, Manna cannot serve as a standalone force in the fight against hunger, and our strategy has reflects our spirit of collaboration.
 We proactively share donors, volunteers and participants.
 We leverage our reputation to mobilize county-wide solutions.
 And we coordinate work to be systematically efficient.